Numerical algorithms for detecting embedded components: Algorithms to detect embedded components

 To check that this condition holds we use the dual space of $\ideal{F^h}:\ideal{g^h}$, where $I = \ideal{F}$, to find g-corners of $I:\ideal{g}$, just as in Algorithm \ref{alg:IdealMembership}. $I:\ideal{g}$ is zero-dimensional if and only if for every variable $x_i$ there is a g-corner of $I:\ideal{g}$ of the form $x_i^a$.

-We do not know a method to show when $I:\ideal{x}$ is not zero-dimensional.
+The algorithm we present searches for g-corners of the form $x_i^a$ iterating over the degree, but cannot prove the non-existence of such g-corners.
 As a result, our algorithm to determine if $g \in J$ will stop at some cutoff degree $c$, return true if it can certify that $g \in J$, and return false if the cutoff value is reached.

 Equipped with this algorithm for checking if a polynomial $g$ is in $J$, and the double truncation algorithm above, we can now compute $J_d$ as follows.

 \begin{proof}[Proof of correctness and termination] If $\alg{IsWitnessPolynomial}(F,g,e)$ returns true then $g$ must be in $J_d$.
 By Proposition \ref{prop:truncation-stab} $J_d^e \supseteq J_d$, so randomly chosen $g$ from $J_d^e$ has $g \in J_d$ if and only if $J_d^e = J_d$ almost surely.
 This proves correctness.